maximilien/i18n4go/README.md

 ## checkup

-The general usage for `-c checkup` command is:
+The general usage for `checkup` command is:

 ```
   ...
   CHECKUP:

-  -c checkup            the checkup command
+  checkup               the checkup command

   -q                    the qualifier to use when calling the T(...), defaults to empty but can be used to set to something like i18n for example, such that, i18n.T(...) is used for T(...) function